A Gem from Issa

 I feel about average.

 (trans.
-Robert Hass)
+Robert Hass)little snail,

 inch by inch climb